ahmedmaherdev/school-system-api/README.md

-# school-system-api
+# School System API:
-This repo for school system api with spring boot.
+This repo is for school system API with spring boot.